How Do I Register?

 Does the club need volunteers?

 ESC functions by employing volunteers.
 Teams need managers and fundraisers.
 The concession stand is staffed by volunteers.
 ESC hosts tournaments that are staffed by volunteers.
 ESC offers community service opportunities to those who need to satisfy court service obligations.
-Click here to email the ESC Administrator
+Click here to email the ESC General Manager

 How can I become a club Sponsor?

-Ask the club Administrator for a sponsorship package.
+Ask for information about our sponsorship package.
 Click here to email the General Manager.

 Is the club a non-profit organization?